Benefits of Mini Buns for Healthier Hair Nights

 • Scalp-friendly: The parts you create are great for getting scalp serum and oils directly to the scalp.

-• Fully customizable: More product and more knots = more curl, the reverse is true for less, gels and foams = tight curl, those with high porosity hair (like me) can use it as a hydration system.
+• Fully customizable: More product and more knots = more curl, the reverse is true for less, gels and foams = tight curl, those with high porosity hair (like me) can use it as a hydration system, and so on

-• Spending 20 minutes on the 3 to 10 knot system replaces the need for a curling wand, tames frizz, and helps maintain a blowout or straightened style just a few days longer.
+• Sustainable: replaces the need for a curling wand, tames frizz, and helps maintain a blowout or straightened style just a few days longer.
 It is a sustainable, hands on process that uses gentle tension instead of heat to shape your hair.

 Elevating the LCO Method